TWC Aviation

-TWC Aviation, Inc., now owned by Landmark Aviation, was an international business aviation company with operations centers at San Jose International Airport, in San Jose, California, Van Nuys Airport in Los Angeles, and Westchester County Airport, in White Plains, New York.
+TWC Aviation, Inc. was an international business aviation company with operations centers at San Jose International Airport, in San Jose, California, Van Nuys Airport in Los Angeles, and Westchester County Airport, in White Plains, New York.
+It was a subsidiary Landmark Aviation.

 History

 TWC Aviation was founded in Las Vegas, Nevada, in February 1998, by Andrew M. Lessman, owner of vitamin manufacturer ProCaps Laboratories.
 TWC Aviation began operations with a Hawker 800 business jet based at McCarran International Airport.
 Adding aircraft management and aircraft sales services, TWC Aviation relocated in 2001 to Bob Hope Airport in Burbank, California.
 The move positioned the company in the lucrative Greater Los Angeles market, serving clients throughout Southern California.
 In 2002, TWC Aviation acquired Corporate Aircraft Technical Services, an FAA Part 145 Repair Station.
 This enabled the company to offer FAA-certified aircraft maintenance and repair services.
 By 2008, TWC Aviation was serving charter and management clients nationwide, and had outgrown the Burbank facility.
 The company moved to a new custom-built operations center and hangar complex at Van Nuys Airport in Los Angeles, one of the world's busiest commercial aviation airports.